kwantlen/scenarios/tagomi.rst

 success.
 The health crises of the twenties and thirties — when the lives of millions of people were shortened by preventable diseases of lifestyle — have mostly been replaced by broad corporate initiatives to reduce stress and burnout.
-‘Technology attachment disorder’ (TAD) is evident in about 30 percent of the population in British Columbia.
-The main symptom of TAD — an inability to communicate face-to-face — is a consequence of the corporate imperative for intensive digital engagement and virtual activities.
+‘Technology Attachment Disorder’ (TAD) is evident in about 30 percent of the population in British Columbia.
+The main symptom of TAD — an inability to communicate face-to-face — is a consequence of the corporate imperative for intensive digital engagement and virtual activity.
 Thus, while technology is a cornerstone feature of the delivery of educational programs, Cinnadella recognizes that technology immersion cannot be the sole method of employment participation.
 However, no alternatives yet exist.